OriHoch/docker-machine-server/scripts/KAMATERA-CLUSTER.md

         * VLAN Name: my-cluster
         * IP Address Scope: 172.16.0.0 / 23
         * Create Network
-    * My Cloud > Servers
-        * Edit each server and assign to the VLAN with an internal IP

 ## Create and setup the cluster management machine